-Salvia divinorum is a psychoactive herb that produces brief but extremely intense hallucinations when used, generally via smoking.
-For centuries, indigenous groups throughout the Americas have used salvia for religious purposes, but in the past few decades, an increasing number of people have begun using it recreationally.
+Salvia divinorum, commonly known as Salvia, is a psychoactive herb that produces brief but extremely intense hallucinations when used, generally via smoking.
+For centuries, indigenous groups throughout the United States have used salvia for religious purposes, but in the past few decades, an increasing number of people have begun using it recreationally.
 Dozens of videos of people under salvia’s effects have appeared on social media sites like YouTube.
 Common slang terms for salvia include “sally-d,” “magic mint” and “diviner’s sage.”

 Salvia dramatically and quickly alters perception, especially for someone who’s exposed to it without their full awareness or consent.
 Salvia trips can involve the loss of consciousness and memory.
-Although salvia’s effects last only a short while, it’s enough time to cause a person under the drug’s effects to roll around on the floor giggling – or jump through a window to escape a perceived danger.
+Although salvia’s effects last only for a short while, it’s enough time to cause a person under the drug’s effects to lose contact with reality or to roll around on the floor giggling, or jump through a window to escape a perceived danger.

 Some of the common symptoms of salvia abuse include: